 The Toolkit cannot be used to generate a password for an IAM user.

 To generate credentials for an IAM user

-To generate credentials, click Create.
+To generate credentials, on the Access Keys tab, choose Create.

-If you want the Toolkit to save an encrypted copy of your Secret Access Key to your local drive, select Save the secret access key locally.
+If you want the Toolkit to save an encrypted copy of your secret access key to your local drive, select Save the secret access key locally.
 AWS only returns the secret access key when created.
-You can also copy the Secret Access Key from the dialog box and save it in a secure location.
+You can also copy the secret access key from the dialog box and save it in a secure location.

 To create an IAM role

 In AWS Explorer, under Identity and Access Management, open the context (right-click) menu for Roles and then choose Create Roles.